 Namaste and welcome to Santa Fe Yoga Center where we hold a space for your enlightened yoga practice, education and entertainment.
 Join us for individual or small group yoga practice and exploration of Santa Fe's natural wonders, through a tranquil lens of mindfulness. ~ Marianne.
 YOGA ALLIANCE BIO

 YOU ARE UNIQUE.
 SO SHOULD BE YOUR YOGA

-The center's philosophy is based upon the lineage of Krishnamacharya and Desikachar, advocating yoga practice matched to the student's needs
+The center's philosophy is based upon the lineage of Krishnamacharya, advocating yoga practice matched to the student's needs

 .
 Our instruction provides creative yoga sequences which cultivate vitality and equilibrium in body, mind and spirit.
 Marianne Mohr

 received her Bodhisattva Vows from the Dalai Lama in 2003 and is dedicated to the enlightenment of all beings.
 She leads private sessions and yoga teacher training in New Mexico with loving guidance and expertise gained in 45+ years of practice.

 SANTA FE, NEW MEXICO PRIVATE THERAPEUTIC YOGA